 - ✓ Monthly credit card and bank statements online

 The DKB is a subsidiary of the Bavarian bank.
 The bank primarily focuses cash checking accounts for private and freelance clients, but they also offer financing of real estate and the granting of personal loans.
 Their main advantage is that they offer free VISA credit card with free worldwide withdrawals.
+That hey offer a free credit card in Germany is unique in the German banking world.
 This is something that can come in handy when you are often abroad.Moreover, you can withdraw cash from any ATM in Germany without paying additional fees.
 Also, DKB makes it easy to set up a German bank account for foreigners since they have a clear business model.
 THis is therefore the best bank in germany for foreigners and the best bank in germany for students.

 The Nortisbank GmbH is an online bank which offers attractive rates.
 Norisbank is one of the best banks in Germany since it has recently moved all their business online and therefore can offer very attractive rates.
 It is a well trusted bank in Germany which was founded more than 60 years ago and a subsidiary of the Deutschen Bank.
 The Norisbank offers attractive rates at a very competitive level.